What is Amplify NI?

 Does Amplify take place in other locations?

-Amplify NI focuses it's activities in Derry~Londonderry, Fermanagh and Belfast, but we aim to build this network across Northern Ireland to ensure that people across the region are able to participate or access support.
-If you live in another part of Northern Ireland and would like to get involved, please contact the team member who is working nearest to you to find out more.
+Amplify NI focuses its activities in Derry~Londonderry, Enniskillen and Belfast, but we aim to build this network across Northern Ireland to ensure that people across the region are able to participate or access support.
+If you live in another part of Northern Ireland and would like to get involved, please email: email@example.com.

 The Young Foundation facilitates a number of other Amplify programs taking place across the UK and internationally.
 For more information please visit The Young Foundation website.